-Our course offers face-to-face training for all front line workers on the topic of medication management.
-Our course will help front line workers understand legislation, policy and procedures relevant to administration of medication, and provide training for administering and monitoring medication safely.
+Our Medication Management Training course offers face-to-face training for all care workers on the topic of medication management.
+Our course will help care workers understand legislation, policy and procedures relevant to administration of medication, and provide training for administering and monitoring medication safely.

 Skills for Care recommended Minimum learning Outcomes:

 Will be dependent on the workers role and responsibilities and appropriate training should be provided to enable the worker to provide:

 - Understand legislation, policy and procedures relevant to administration of medication.

 - Know about common types of medication and their use.